One-com/running_sushi/README.md

 * user_path - A directory to find users in relative to `reponame`.
 Default:
   `users`
 * rev_checkpoint - Name of the file to store the last-uploaded revision, relative to `reponame`.
-Default: `chef_delivery_revision`
+Default: `running_sushi_revision`
 * plugin_path - Path to plugin file.
-Default: `/etc/chef_delivery_config_plugin.rb`
+Default: `/etc/running_sushi_config_plugin.rb`

 ## Usage

-The Running Sushi script (**chef-delivery**) is designed to run on a Chef Server as a cron job.
-The chef-delivery script pulls from the Git chef-repo, determines which changes corresponds to Chef objects and upload the changed Chef objects.
+The Running Sushi script (**running-sushi**) is designed to run on a Chef Server as a cron job.
+The running-sushi script pulls from the Git chef-repo, determines which changes corresponds to Chef objects and upload the changed Chef objects.

-For clients, nodes, environments and roles_local chef-delivery can handle subdirs e.g.
+For clients, nodes, environments and roles_local running-sushi can handle subdirs e.g.

 	...
 	|-- nodes